 - Once you confirm that it’s you, you’ll be able to see your password easily.

-2. See Netflix Password While Logged In (Computer/PC)
+2. Find Your Netflix Password Without Resetting (Computer/PC)

 It is because viewing Netflix (or any other) password has nothing to do with Netflix and everything to do with the account you’ve synced your data with.